Act Four: Doubt, Despair, and Dorothy’s Suspicions

 The younger officer laughed heartily.
 “Why should I?”, asked he taking out the kerchief from his breast pocket and waving it in the air.

-“So that’s how things are”, thought Zechs, consternated, as he turned pale with Quatre’s statements of his feelings towards Dorothy.
+“So that’s how things are”, thought Zechs, consternated, as he turned pale with Quatre’s statements of his feelings towards Dorothy, thinking that it was his own beloved Noin the stripling was referring to.
 Then, a few tears trickled down his cheeks and everything faded to black before his sparkling eyes: he collapsed on the floor, letting forth white froth onto the cobblestone pavement.

 Then, surprised, Quatre approached his commanding officer, only to be reproached by Treize:

 “It seems that His Lordship is suffering from a seizure.
 Now don’t move until he comes to”.